Generic Name: levofloxacin (LEE-voe-FLOX-a-sin)

 Treating infections caused by certain bacteria.
 It is also used to prevent or treat anthrax or plague in certain patients.

-Levofloxacin tablets is a quinolone antibiotic.
+Levofloxacin tablets are a quinolone antibiotic.
 It works by killing sensitive bacteria.

 Do NOT use levofloxacin tablets if: